bernhardAxonIvy/doc/source/designer-guide/how-to/continuous-integration.rst

 -  The detailed plugin goal and parameter documentation is on `Github.io <https://axonivy.github.io/project-build-plugin>`__

--  The source code of the ivy project build plugin is available on :link-url:`Github.com <build-plugin>`.
+-  The source code of the Ivy project build plugin is available on :link-url:`Github.com <build-plugin>`.